Rita Marie Kriston Angel, Columbiana, Ohio

 Her husband, Gerald “Jerry” Angel, Jr., whom she married on January 4, 1958, preceded her in death on, January 20, 2022.

-She is survived by a son, Jerry Angel of New Waterford; daughters Mary Ann (Dennis) Curtis of Columbiana and Amy Jo (Steve) Fickes of Columbiana; a sister Kathleen (James) Leckemby of Webster, Pennsylvania.
-Also surviving are six wonderful grandchildren whom she loved dearly, and four great-grandchildren.
+She is survived by a son, Jerry Angel of New Waterford; daughters, Mary Ann (Dennis) Curtis of Columbiana and Amy Jo (Steve) Fickes of Columbiana and a sister, Kathleen (James) Leckemby of Webster, Pennsylvania.
+Also surviving are six wonderful grandchildren whom she loved dearly and four great-grandchildren.

 In addition to her parents and husband, Rita was preceded in death by two sisters, Muriel (John) Quinto and Pauline Kriston.